dgrignol/Classifier_Python/README.md

 The dataset information can be found here: https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.names.
 The dataset can be found here: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29.

 The accuracy of two different approaches was evaluated.
-The logistic regression method has reached the 0.96 accuracy on test dataset.
-More details on the evaluation of the method can be found in the code.
+The logistic regression method has reached the 0.98 accuracy on test dataset.

+Report of Logisic Regression method on our dataset:

+Confusion Matrix
+                  [[110 3]
+                   [2 107]]
+We have 110+107 correct predictions and 2+3 incorrect predictions.

+Accuracy of logistic regression classifier on test set: 0.98
+              precision    recall  f1-score   support

+           b       0.98      0.97      0.98       113
+           m       0.97      0.98      0.98       109

+   micro avg       0.98      0.98      0.98       222
+   macro avg       0.98      0.98      0.98       222
+weighted avg       0.98      0.98      0.98       222

+Report legenda from Sklearn:
+- The precision is the ratio tp / (tp + fp) where tp is the number of true positives and fp the number of false positives.
+The precision is intuitively the ability of the classifier to not label a sample as positive if it is negative.
+- The recall is the ratio tp / (tp + fn) where tp is the number of true positives and fn the number of false negatives.
+The recall is intuitively the ability of the classifier to find all the positive samples.
+- The F-beta score can be interpreted as a weighted harmonic mean of the precision and recall, where an F-beta score reaches its best value at 1 and worst score at 0.
+- The F-beta score weights the recall more than the precision by a factor of beta. beta = 1.0 means recall and precision are equally important.
+- The support is the number of occurrences of each class in y_test.

 References for the code and the methods:
 1. "The practice of computing using Python", 2nd Edition, by William F. Punch (Author), Richard Enbody (Author).
 ISBN-13: 978-0134380315.